lutoma/xelix/docs/mem.md

 end
 ```

-Xelix uses a tiered memory allocation approach.
 At the top, there is palloc which allocates physical pages in the RAM.
 These pages can then be mapped into the address space of the kernel or userland tasks using valloc.

 The userland standard library will then use these page allocations for calls to `malloc()` and `mmap()`.

 In kernel space, there is also a memory allocator called `kmalloc()` which can be used for short-term, variable-sized allocations that will only be used in kernel space.

+## Virtual page allocator (valloc)

+Xelix has completely dynamic virtual memory in kernel and user space (with some exceptions).

 ## Physical page allocator